Installation

 qqX will test and setup most standard desktop associated terminals without problem.

-MAKE SURE to SELECT option [r] reconfigure desktop launcher during installation, if changing the terminal command
+If changing the desktop terminal command, MAKE SURE to SELECT option [r] reconfigure desktop launcher during installation.

 Profile options